samsmithcodes/drupal-project-starter/README.md

 # Drupal Project Starter

-This is a Docker image that will help you setup a new Drupal project, it will setup with the latest Drupal version which at present is version 11.
+This is a Docker image that will help you setup a new Drupal project, it will setup with the latest Drupal CMS version which at present is version 11.

 <https://new.drupal.org/download>